 The web has introduced significant improvements over the years, in the form of tools that designers and developers use to streamline their project work, and continues to bring new tools that make the designing and development tasks easier and faster.
 Most importantly, some of the few tools have made it possible to develop code from anywhere.
-You don’t need to use any bulky software for coding practices, rather you just need to use a lightweight online code editor and enjoy a fun coding experience.
+You don’t need to use any bulky software for coding practices, rather you just need to use lightweight online code editors and enjoy a fun coding experience.

 Whether you’re a web designer or a developer, at times you’ll need to do coding by hand.
 However, coding can become a time-consuming and hectic task when it comes to developing large-size websites or applications.
 Basically, it becomes difficult to manage long lines of codes when building a site or an application, which might even result in reduced productivity.

 Fortunately, there are several code editors that can make the process of coding much more convenient for both designers, as well as, web developers.
 No matter whether you want to edit your CSS files or want to play around with custom or complicated code, using a code editor can help you find errors while writing code.
 In a nutshell, these code editors provide many great functionalities to help webmasters complete their project work efficiently.

 In this post, you’ll find 5 of the most widely-used and best code editors that will help you write and test your code without any hassle.